uaf-math/calc1/index.md

 >
 > * [Written Homework (WRH)](writtenhomework) is no longer turned in for a grade.
 However, any student who intends to pass this class must still work every problem by the due date.
 See the completion dates on the updated schedule.
 >
 > * [Quizzes](quizzes) are now take-home.
 Blank Quizzes will be posted on the Quiz tab (at left) on Tuesday morning at 8 am (AK time).
 They are due Wednesday by 5 pm (AK time), but we expect most students to complete them by the end of the day Tuesday.
 No late quizzes will be accepted!
-Students should scan or photograph or save their work as a PDF and submit it via a Google Forms link which will also be on the [Quizzes tab](quizzes).
+Students should scan or photograph or save their work as a PDF.
 Quizzes will be corrected, but the grade will be assigned based on completion and effort.
 >
 > * These plans are necessarily tentative, in part because guidance from the UA administration is evolving.
-We are trying to determine what arrangements, if any, can be made for proctoring Proficiencies and Exams.
-We will post information about this here, and post a revised syllabus, when that becomes clear.
->
-> **Please see the [UA information page about coronavirus](https://sites.google.com/alaska.edu/coronavirus/), and follow links to the UA President's policy guidance, to a FAQ page, and etc.  Regarding slowing the spread of an infectious disease to "flatten the curve" see [this chart](https://www.sciencealert.com/dragging-out-the-coronavirus-epidemic-is-important-in-saving-lives) or [listen to this NPR piece](https://www.npr.org/player/embed/814603316/814603317).
-As with so much, it is _calculus_.**
+We will update the information here as things become clear.
 <br>
 <br>